Skip to main content

 // ...

-We can also record the conversation content and repeatedly call the Agent's interface to achieve multi-turn conversations.
+We can also record the conversation content and place it in the message array, repeatedly calling the Agent's interface to enable multi-turn conversations.

 const res = await wx.cloud.extend.AI.bot.sendMessage({